woowu/pqd-push-perf/README.md

 Four plots (png files) will be generated:

 - data-seqno-<dev-id>.png: Derivative of seqno of all the processed data points.
   This is used to detect data lost.
 When push period is 5 second, the seqno difference should be 5 in normal case without lossing.
-- comm-delay-<dev-id>.png: Communication delays calculatedc by substract the time a data point was sent from the meter to the time which was processed by the receiver.
+- comm-delay-<dev-id>.png: Communication delays calculatedc by substracting the time a data point was sent from the meter from the time it was received by the receiver.
 This delay unfortunately also encodes the clock difference between the sender and the receiver because we currently don't add sender time in the PQD.
-- comm-delay-norm-<dev-id>.png: Similar to the above expect the delay times were substract by the minimum delay time found in the data set.
+- comm-delay-norm-<dev-id>.png: Similar to the above expect that the delay times were substracted with the minimum delay time found in the data set.
 This can elimites the clock difference mentioned above but it also elimilates the fixed delay component in the communication channel.
-- proc-delay-<dev-id>.png: This is delay times of receiver spent for decrypting and processing the received raw data.
+- proc-delay-<dev-id>.png: This is delay times of receiver spending for decrypting and processing the received raw data.